 The Neurological Foundation funds research into all aspects of the brain and nervous system.

 Clinical research involves investigating the outcomes of basic research in humans.
-Through clinical research, scientists and physicians can trial new ways of preventing, treating, slowing or curing neurological disorders.
+Through clinical research, scientists and physicians can trial new ways of preventing, treating, slowing or curing neurological conditions.
 This can include the development of a new drug therapy, working on a new surgical technique, gene therapy, immunology or stem cell treatments.
 For example, we funded basic research into using antipsychotic medications to treat Multiple Sclerosis, which has now progressed to clinical trials.

 It’s easy to see why clinical research is important, with patient trials being the next major step towards the goal of improved treatments and outcomes.
 It is important to remember that, in many instances, without the basic research funded by the Foundation we would not develop the understanding required to progress to clinical research.